-The annual Leo van Lier Lecture Series was established in 2013 to honor the memory of long-time Monterey Institute professor, Leo van Lier, who passed away on December 23, 2012.
+The annual Leo van Lier Lecture Series was established in 2013 to honor the memory of long-time Institute professor, Leo van Lier, who passed away on December 23, 2012.

 The Leo van Lier Lecture Series brings pre-eminent scholars in the fields of applied and educational linguistics to campus to address faculty and graduate students regarding current topics and issues in applied and educational linguistics and in language education.